dimapovarchuk/blitz-tactics/README.md

 # [Blitz Tactics](https://blitztactics.com)

-A free and open-source website for playing fast-paced chess puzzles!
+Ad free and open-source website for playing fast-paced chess puzzles!

 If you want to play random puzzles each time: